neondatabase/website/content/docs/manage/branches.md

 When working with branches, it is important to remove old and unused branches.
 Branches hold a lock on the data they contain, preventing disk space from being reallocated, which can lead to excessive disk space consumption.
 The Neon Free Tier limits the point-in-time restore window for a project to 7 days.
 To keep disk space usage to a minimum, it is recommended that you avoid allowing branches to age beyond the 7-day point-in-time restore window.
 </Admonition>

-## The primary branch
+## Primary branch

 Each Neon project is created with a primary branch called `main`.
-You can change or rename a primary branch, but you cannot delete it.
-Nor can you delete a primary branch's [compute endpoint](/docs/reference/glossary#compute-endpoint).
+You can designate any branch as the primary branch for your project or rename the primary branch, but you cannot delete a primary branch.
 The advantage of the primary branch is that its compute endpoint remains accessible if you exceed your project's limits, ensuring uninterrupted access to data that resides on the primary branch.

-- For [Free Tier](/docs/introduction/technical-preview-free-tier) users, the compute endpoint associated with the primary branch remains accessible if the Free Tier active compute time limit of 100 hours is exceeded.
+- For [Free Tier](/docs/introduction/technical-preview-free-tier) users, the compute endpoint associated with the primary branch remains accessible if the Free Tier _compute active time_ limit of 100 hours per month is exceeded.
 - For [paid plan](/docs/introduction/billing#neon-plans) users, the compute endpoint associated with primary branch is exempt from the limit on simultaneously active computes, which ensures that it is always available.
 Neon has a safety limit of 20 simultaneously active computes to protect your account from misuse.

 ## Non-primary branches

 Any branch not designated as the primary branch is considered a non-primary branch.
 You can rename or delete non-primary branches.
 You can also remove a compute endpoint from a non-primary branch.

-- For [Free Tier](/docs/introduction/technical-preview-free-tier) users, compute endpoints associated with non-primary branches are suspended if the Free Tier active compute time limit of 100 hours is exceeded.
+- For [Free Tier](/docs/introduction/technical-preview-free-tier) users, compute endpoints associated with non-primary branches are suspended if the Free Tier  _compute active time_ limit of 100 hours per month is exceeded.
 - For [paid plan](/docs/introduction/billing#neon-plans) users, safety limits prevent more than 20 simultaneously active compute endpoints.
 Beyond that limit, a compute endpoint associated with a non-primary branch remains in a suspended state.

 ## Create a branch